Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Women on the Verge of a Gothic Breakdown

-An essay that first appeared in the online Images web-zine, in 1997.
+An essay that first appeared in the online Images web-zine in 1997.
 It has since been reprinted as a chapter in Alain Silver and James Ursini's The Horror Film Reader, Limelight, NY.
-As of this writing, this film is still available only on sub-par vhs cassettes; with the current tide of deluxe DVD ressurrections, it is hoped L'orribile segreto del Dr. Hichcock on DVD is not far off in the future.
+As of this writing, L'orribile segreto del Dr. Hichcock is available in Region 1 only in gray-market versions.
+A beautiful Region 2 Medusa DVD is now avalable in Region 2, but it has no English track or subtitle options.

 By Glenn Erickson

 Midnight.
 A fog-shrouded cemetery.
 An old man labors over a half-dug grave.
-From the shadows creeps a mysterious top-hatted stranger, who abruptly clubs the gravedigger senseless, and then pries open the coffin, revealing the pallid blue face of the female cadaver within ....
+From the shadows creeps a mysterious top-hatted stranger.
+He abruptly clubs the gravedigger senseless and then pries open the coffin, revealing the pallid blue face of the female cadaver within ....

 So far, so good.
 We're in familiar territory, with familiar questions about this intruder's purpose.
 Does he need the cadaver for medical research?
 Doctors forced to turn criminal are often quite sympathetic in horror films.
 Is he a mad scientist seeking to create a living monster from dead tissue?
-No shock there--that's a revelation that wouldn't cause the average school kid to blink twice.
+No shock there -- that revelation wouldn't cause the average school kid to blink twice.
 But this ghoul has another agenda entirely.
-He leans purposefully over the opened coffin, runs his fingers over the face of the deceased, and begins to fondle and caress its presumably rigormortised torso--ugh!
+He leans purposefully over the opened coffin, runs his fingers over the face of the deceased, and begins to fondle and caress its presumably rigor-mortised torso -- ugh!
 Even director Riccardo Freda fades out on that one!

 Synopsis:

-Italian horror in the early 1960's had a unique set of commercial compromises, aesthetic characteristics that are clearly evident in Horrible.
-Precise camerawork and atmospheric visuals receive a great deal of attention, but more often than not, the actors seem to have been left to fend for themselves.
-The experienced Flemyng expands his character with a broad range of neurotic behaviors, but the young Barbara Steele tends to rely on mechanical hand-wringing to express her nervous state.
+Italian horror in the early 1960s had a unique set of commercial compromises, aesthetic characteristics that are clearly evident in Horrible.
+Precise camerawork and atmospheric visuals receive a great deal of attention, but more often than not the actors are left to fend for themselves.
+The experienced Flemyng expands his character with a broad range of neurotic behaviors, but the young Barbara Steele relies on mechanical hand wringing to express her nervous state.
 In one baffling instance, Steele stares vacantly at the camera for a couple of seconds, as if she thought she were performing a run-through and not a final take.
 Both Ms. Steele and actress Harriet White are on record as having little memory of being given much direction from Italo horror directors Freda, Bava, or Margheriti, who were probably under crushing time constraints just to get scenes shot at all.
 Writer Ernesto Gastaldi, in his interview with Tim Lucas in Video Watchdog 2 explained that Freda was so concerned about the tight shooting schedule that he simply eliminated pages of dialogue scenes that established motivations for the characters.
-With little character exposition to aid them, viewers must look to subtext to decipher Horrible's disturbing meanings.
+With little character exposition to aid them, viewers must look to subtext to decipher Horrible's disturbing images.

 It was not uncommon in these Italo horrors to see English-sounding pseudonyms substituted for the real names of the Italian actors and artists.
-To help get that all-important American sale, they were apparently more than willing to hide behind ersatz English identities, the better to resemble the internationally successful Hammer films.
+The Italians were apparently more than willing to hide behind ersatz English identities, the better to resemble the internationally successful Hammer films.
 Director Riccardo Freda first used his "Robert Hampton" alias on Caltiki, il mostro immortale (with second-string English actor John Merivale for its lead), a ploy which helped that film get its American release through Allied Artists.
 For Horrible, anglicized names were used throughout:

 • Producers Luigi Carpentieri & Ermanno Donati = Louis Mann